Let's develop a fantasy and steampunk economic system.

 Second, these rules, like all worthwhile RPG rules, should create and resolve tension.
 If the hero or heroine wants to buy a magic sword or attack a well-equipped bandit camp, will it be successful?
 How do we know?
 The GM and Player are not just two people telling a cooperative story.
 By chosing the play a RPG they agree to pass a lot of decision-making authority to the game rules.
 This allows them both to enjoy the story more!
 They feel genuine suspense.
 They get to set goals and make plans.
 They get to see how exploring options, strategic decisions, and using up resources can allow greater success.
 They are content that whether or not the PC's desires were fulfilled the outcome was fair.

 Third, the setting should let the fantastic be unconstrained.
 Browsing the shelves at a magic item store—or looting the treasure of a major opponent—should reveal things wondrous, fanciful, mysterious, whimsical, and perhaps even sublime.
 This goal refines the previous goal: we somehow want to restrain the the impact of magic on society to predictibly follow cause-and-effect and sensible decision-making even if the effects of magic can be unpredictably creative and open to improvisation.

-Earning spendable wealth is a complimentary reward.
-Most PC wealth is spent on nifty equipment that allows characters to bend or break the rules.
+Fourth, we want wealth to be rewarding.
+The core rules explain how the main reward for successful adventuring is increasing a character's skill and talent ratings.
+With experience and success a character becomes more capable when following the rules.
+Earning spendable wealth is a complimentary reward because the character can buy nifty stuff that allows him or her to bend or break the rules.
 Adventures are even more fun when the PC has some tricks up his or her sleeves!

 In terms of game mechanics, "unskilled labor" refers to a skill rating of 1.
 Skilled labor is, of course, more expensive.
 Each skill rating above 1 earns another coin per five hours.